ionutleustean/ovenjs/README.md

 # TODO:
-    1. Create a slider for store
+    1. Create a Service core file for the application
-    2. Create a chage detection mechanism for rereading the data
+    2. Create a Service for store
+    3. Inject the service in different components